pink-gorilla/pinkie/README.md

 - Data structures from ClojureScript have to be converted to some kind of visual repesentation so that the notebook can render them
 - For all ClojureScript datatypes default renderers are defined here
-- The notebook receves the render-datastructure and renders it to the notebook cell.
+- The notebook receives the render-datastructure and renders it to the notebook cell.

 ## Licence